 Get professional advice before you lodge an appeal.
 It can be expensive and time-consuming, and you might not win.
 A lawyer or other resource management professional should be able to tell you whether your appeal is likely to be successful.

 The council has the right to review the conditions in your resource consent but only under certain circumstances.
 In some cases a council might also include a specific condition on the approval providing for the review of conditions at set times.

 You can also apply to the council to change or cancel any condition (except the duration) at any time.
 You need to outline your reasons and the changes proposed.
 The council will be concerned about any additional effects and the effect on affected persons, including whether any new persons are affected (compared with when the consent was initially granted).

 This depends on the type of consent.
 Any consent to do something on the land (called a land use consent) is attached to the land and transfers to any new owner when you sell the land.

 Other types of consent (for example, a consent to take water) are able to be transferred with the land to any new owner.
 Whether this applies depends on what the consent, and sometimes what the plan, says.
 It’s not automatic.
 If you’re not sure about whether your consent can be transferred, ask council staff.

 You can also give up (surrender) your resource consent.
 This will mean that you no longer have the right to do the activity, and you no longer have to pay any monitoring or supervision charges to the council.

 Doing everything properly at the start can save a lot of time, money and possible misunderstandings later on.
 Treat your application as the start of your project, not an obstacle to be dealt with at the last minute.

-Contact the Environmental Planning team at the Council on email@example.com or phone 06 871 5000.
-Alternatively, come up to the 2nd floor of the Council's main civic administration building, 207 Lyndon Road East in Hastings and speak to a member of our team.
+Contact the Environmental Consents Planning team at the Council on firstname.lastname@example.org or phone 06 871 5000.
+Alternatively, make an appointment to see the Council's Duty Planner in the main civic administration building, 207 Lyndon Road East in Hastings